cms-dev/cms/docs/Configuring a contest.rst

 Language details
 ----------------

 * C and C++ are supported through the GNU Compiler Collection.
-Submissions are optimized with ``-O2``, and use the 2011 standards for C and C++.
+Submissions are optimized with ``-O2``.
+Multiple C and C++ language revisions are supported.

-* Java with gcj is also supported through the GNU Compiled Collection.
-Programs are compiled with ``gcj``, optimized with ``-O3``, and then run as normal executables.
-Notice that gcj only fully supports Java 1.4.

-* Java with JDK uses the system version of the Java compiler and JVM.
+* Java uses the system version of the Java compiler and JVM.

 * Pascal support is provided by ``fpc``, and submissions are optimized with ``-O2``.

-* Python submissions are interpreted using Python 2 (you need to have ``/usr/bin/python2``).
+* Python submissions are executed using the system Python interpreter (you need to have ``/usr/bin/python2`` or ``/usr/bin/python3``, respectively).

 * PHP submissions are interpreted by ``/usr/bin/php``.